West Coast Avengers: Fictional team biography

+Original run (1984–1994)

 The team is founded by the Avenger Hawkeye in response to a suggestion by fellow Avenger, the Vision, who at the time (as team chairman) wished to expand the Avengers' influence.
 Hawkeye recruits Mockingbird, Wonder Man, Tigra, and Iron Man, with the last actually being Jim Rhodes as opposed to Tony Stark, a fact initially unknown to the team.
-Together the team defeat a petty criminal called the Blank and later the Avengers foe Graviton.
+Together, the team defeat a petty criminal called the Blank and later the Avengers foe Graviton.

-The team would later take on Henry Pym as a scientific advisor and compound manager and battle a range of both old foes – including the Grim Reaper, Ultron, Graviton, and Zodiac – and new opponents such as Master Pandemonium.
+The team would later take on Hank Pym as a scientific advisor and compound manager and battle a range of both old foes – including the Grim Reaper, Ultron, Graviton, and Zodiac – and new opponents such as Master Pandemonium.
 Former Fantastic Four member Thing and the heroine Firebird briefly allied themselves with the team.
 Henry Pym, who is saved by Firebird from a suicide attempt, and the adventurer Moon Knight formally join, while Iron Man is expelled for his actions during the Armor Wars.
 The "Lost in Space-Time" storyline began in issue #17 (February 1987) when Dominus sent the team back in time.
 The marriage of Hawkeye and Mockingbird is placed in jeopardy when, during this arc, she allows the Old West hero the Phantom Rider to die in a fall for deceiving and raping her.

 After a trip to Hungary to investigate a report on Pym's second wife, the Wasp, the Scarlet Witch, and the Vision assist the team.
 Mockingbird, Tigra and Moon Knight leave the team together as a new short lived team called the Ex-WACOs over the Avengers rule of not killing in regards to Mockingbird's encounter with Phantom Rider.
 The Vision and the Scarlet Witch join the team as to not leave it short handed.
 Former Avenger ally Mantis makes a brief appearance.
 Agents from multiple governments then abduct the Vision and dismantle him due to his return to the team.
 The Avengers recover the parts and Dr. Pym rebuilds the Vision but with a chalk-white complexion.
 Wonder Man, however, does not allow his brain patterns to be used again to provide a matrix for the Vision's emotions, explaining that the original process, done without his consent, had "ripped out his soul".
 Although Wonder Man's own love for the Scarlet Witch leads him to feel guilt, he justifies his actions by claiming the Vision was never anything but a copy of him, a claim that a number of other Avengers, including the Wasp, accept.
 This, along with damage to the Vision's synthetic skin when he was dismantled, results in the synthezoid's resurrection as a colorless and emotionless artificial human.
 The unstable U.S. Agent is assigned to the team as a watchdog by the US government to monitor the team's activities.